 ON THE PODIUM

-There are seven previous podium finishers at Monaco on the current grid.
+There are nine previous podium finishers at Monaco on the current grid.
 Lewis Hamilton has the most, with seven.
-Fernando Alonso is next on the list with four top three finishes here, while Max Verstappen, Sergio Perez and Carlos Sainz have each taken two top three finishes here.
-Valtteri Bottas and Lando Norris have each taken a single podium here.
+Fernando Alonso is next on the list with five top three finishes here, while Daniel Ricciardo has four.
+Max Verstappen has finished in the top three on three occasions, while Carlos Sainz and Sergio Perez have done so twice.
+Valtteri Bottas, Lando Norris and Esteban Ocon have each taken a single podium here.

 Senna and Ferrari are top of the all-time podium lists in Monaco